-SECTION III: ACADEMIC EXCELLENCE | \$10 Million Recurring
+Elevating Academic Excellence | \$10 Million Recurring

 FAMU's academic distinction is a driving force behind our rise in national rankings and performance metrics.
 To sustain this momentum, our academic excellence strategy includes faculty development, research growth, and the expansion of high-impact programs.
-We propose to realign compensation structures for faculty and staff through a recurring restructuring of institutional resources to promote performance and innovation.

 Our plan calls for the development of new Ph.D. programs in non-duplicative, high-demand fields like Pharmaceutical Engineering, expansion of graduate student funding to accelerate doctoral completion, and establishment of Preeminent Scholar Endowed Chairs with recurring research support.
 By investing in faculty teaching for research-active faculty and teaching scholars, we can make greater impacts in our strategy to R1.

-Additionally, with this method, FAMU will have a focused approach to research with a load research load reduction (2/2 or 3/2).
+Additionally, with this method, FAMU will have a focused approach to research with a reduced research load (2/2 or 3/2).
 We can then align with national R1 models to promote faculty research, publication, and mentorship.
 This approach also provides an opportunity to increase and enhance the number of faculty who are primarily teachers and work in pedagogy to hold a higher teaching load of (4/4 or 5/5).

-We also request resources to establish a state-of-the-art STEM Center integrating Al across all disciplines and a new Cybersecurity and Computer Science building to replace Banneker.
-These capital projects will strengthen FAMU's academic infrastructure and prepare our students for a workforce powered by AI, cybersecurity, and data science.
+We also request resources to establish a state-of-the-art STEM Center integrating Al across all disciplines and to repurpose an existing Cybersecurity and Computer Science facility to replace Banneker (which is undergoing deconstruction).
+These capital projects will strengthen FAMU's academic infrastructure and prepare our students for a workforce powered by Al, cybersecurity, and data science.